chungoid/swarmdev/docs/configuration/README.md

 1. **Command-line Arguments**: Passed directly to the CLI commands
 2. **Environment Variables**: Set in the shell or through a `.env` file
-3. **Configuration Files**: JSON or YAML files with detailed settings
+3. **Configuration Files**: JSON files with detailed settings
 4. **Default Values**: Built-in defaults for all settings

 ## Configuration Files

-SwarmDev supports configuration through JSON or YAML files.
-By default, the platform looks for configuration in the following locations:
+SwarmDev supports configuration through JSON files.
+The platform looks for configuration in the following locations:

 1. Path specified by the `--config` command-line argument
-2. Path specified by the `SWARMDEV_CONFIG_FILE` environment variable
-3. `./swarmdev.json` or `./swarmdev.yaml` in the current directory
+2. `.swarmdev/swarmdev_config.json` in the project directory (primary location)
-4. `~/.swarmdev/config.json` or `~/.swarmdev/config.yaml` in the user's home directory
+3. `./swarmdev_config.json` in the current directory (fallback)

+## Model-Aware Configuration System

+SwarmDev uses an intelligent **model-aware configuration system** that automatically translates parameters based on the specific LLM model being used.
+This eliminates the need to manage different parameter sets for different models.

+### Key Benefits:
+- **Unified Configuration**: The same config works across all LLM providers and models
+- **Automatic Parameter Translation**: `max_tokens` becomes `max_completion_tokens` for o1 models, `max_output_tokens` for Gemini, etc.
+- **Model-Specific Constraints**: Temperature restrictions for reasoning models (o1, o3, o4 series) are automatically handled
+- **Optimal Defaults**: Each model gets appropriate token limits and parameter settings

 Example configuration file (JSON):